 Booking trips in the “sweet spot” between high season and low season can nab you a great vacation at a shockingly low price.

-To take advantage of “shoulder season”, do your homework: Visit a web resource (such as our brand-new BOOK A HOTEL page) and compare rates from early September (a.k.a., right now) with rates a few weeks later.
-You'll often see hotels on the Jersey Shore, New England, and the Carolinas drop their rates by as much as half as summer turns to fall.
+To take advantage of lower Shoulder Season rates, you've got to do your homework: Visit a web resource (such as our Book a Hotel page) and compare rates from late August and early September (a.k.a., right now) with rates a few weeks later.
+You'll often see hotels in popular summer destinations, including the Jersey Shore, New England, and the Carolinas, drop their rates by as much as half as summer turns to fall.
+You may find that already reasonable destinations, like Myrtle Beach, become even more affordable in fall, and pricier spots like Nantucket can be within reach of Budget Travelers.
 Pounce on a rate that's right for you.

 But if you're traveling in a party of more than four people, a vacation rental like HomeAway or Airbnb may be the way to go.
 Don't be put off by rates over $200/night until you've compared the rental to the cost of two (or more) hotel rooms.
 A spokesperson for HomeAway recently let us know that they are seeing savings of 10 percent or more on Shoulder Season bookings.

-WHEN IS THE BEST TIME TO BUY PLANE TICKETS?
+4. KNOW THE BEST TIME TO BUY PLANE TICKETS

-The question we get asked most often is: When is the best time to buy plane tickets.
-The answer is usually roughly two months ahead of your flight -- that's typically when airlines have lowered fares as much as they are going to.
+This is actually the question we get asked most often is: When is the best time to buy plane tickets.
+The answer has been, traditionally, roughly two months ahead of your flight -- that's typically when airlines have lowered fares as much as they are going to.
+But as we've reported, the rules of airline bargains are evolving.

-Of course, for travel in September and October, we're already past that window, so the best day to book a flight might be... right now.
-Our partners at Skyscanner crunched the numbers for fall travel and noted that early September is the best time to book a Thanksgiving flight (with savings of about 4 percent and an average U.S. domestic round-trip selling for around $300), and that in general the ideal window for finding lower fares starting around 11 weeks prior to your flight - a bigger window for savings than usual.
+Of course, for travel in September and October, we're already past that window, so the best day to book a flight might be...right now.
+Our partners at Skyscanner crunched the numbers for fall travel and noted that late August (this week, actually) may be the best time to book a Thanksgiving flight, with decent savings also available to those who book during the month of September.

 We also always recommend following all the major airlines, hotels, and package tour companies on social media and to sign up for their e-newsletters, so you'll be among the first to learn about flash sales and deals.
 And, right on cue, airlines will start rolling out Shoulder Season sales in September - happy travels!